|EOS author:||Burkhard Militzer||Email: militzer at berkeley dot edu|

 fraction is Y=0.245. |

-The density parameter rs is given by 4/3*pi*rs3=V/Ne where Ne is total number of electrons in volume V. The number density of electrons is n=Ne / V.
+The density parameter rs is given by 4/3*pi*rs3=V/Ne where Ne is total number of electrons (bound and free) in volume V. The number density of electrons is n=Ne / V.

 The fit uses atomic units: